frederic-perez/AmE-dictionary/data/dictionary.md

 __henchman__ _n_ :nine::m: (henchmen) /HENCH-mun/ A trusted follower who may perform unpleasant, wrong, or illegal tasks for a powerful person (such as a politician or criminal).
 Someone who assists in a plot. _Syn_ collaborator, partner in crime, confederate _The chuckling henchman showed that feeding alligators had its downfalls._ _The play opens with the main character, a gangster, onstage surrounded by his henchmen._
 __henchwoman__ _n_
 __henna__
-__henpeck__ _v tr_ /HEN-pek/ [:scroll: The word hen has been used for a woman or a girl for a long time (1555).
+__henpeck__ _vt_ /HEN-pek/ [:scroll: The word hen has been used for a woman or a girl for a long time (1555).
 So has the verb peck for nagging (1641).]
 To criticize, nag, pester, etc. in a persistent manner.
 The word is often used in reference to a wife nagging her husband.
 A henpecked husband is one considered subservient to his wife and a chickenpecked parent is one nagged, harassed, or bullied by a child. _Syn_ carp at, fuss at, nag, peck at, pick on
 __Henrietta Lacks__ _n_
 __Henry__ _adj_ (urban dictionary) Word that can be used to describe somebody who is incredibly attractive and good looking and with amazing body and hair.
-__herald__ _v tr_ :nine::m::mega: /HAIR-uld/ (heralded) __1__ To proclaim, especially with enthusiasm; announce or acclaim: _cheers that heralded the team’s arrival._ _The community heralded his work._ _They have a heralded arrival to Coney Island on the “bus of champions.”_ __2__ To be a sign of; foreshadow: _The discovery heralds a new era in drug treatment._
+__herald__ _vt_ :nine::m::mega: /HAIR-uld/ (heralded) __1__ To proclaim, especially with enthusiasm; announce or acclaim: _cheers that heralded the team’s arrival._ _The community heralded his work._ _They have a heralded arrival to Coney Island on the “bus of champions.”_ __2__ To be a sign of; foreshadow: _The discovery heralds a new era in drug treatment._
 __herd immunity__ _n_
 __herdsman__ _n_
 __here’s looking at you__